Ma-Loma/ISAR_Documentation/ISAR_General_terms_and_conditions.md

 By downloading all or parts of the ISAR archive from the online repository, these general terms and conditions take effect, which means that data users implicitly agree to abide by the terms and conditions in this document.

-## 6.Referencing the archive in published works and version numbering system
+## Referencing the archive in published works and version numbering system

 The ISAR archive is physically stored on the ZENODO platform and has a unique and persistent DOI, which is 11.5281/zenodo.3723336336.
 This is the _external_ identification of the archive per se, i.e. of all versions of the archive.
 Because the archive grows with the inclusion of new study data, or shrinks with the removal of (withdrawn) study data, each ISAR archive version also carries an internal version number which includes the year with the most recent entry (or removal) and a number which is incremented by 1 whenever a new entry was made into the archive or when a study (its data) was removed from it.
 The initial version of the archive has the internal number 2023.001, indicating the first version of the archive, released in the year 2023.
 Every new archive version will be tagged and pushed to ZENODO, in order to also generate a long-time stable (individual) version-DOI.
 In published works, data users should always refer to the exact version-DOI (i.e. the DOI of the version of the archive whose data they have worked with).